 - The first winner of the Early Career Researcher in Behavioural Medicine Award, awarded by the UK Society of Behavioural Medicine in 2010

-My overarching interest and focus is on developing, evaluating and implementing interventions to improve health and well-being, and to prevent disability.
-Within this, my specific research interests are:
+My overarching interest is on developing, evaluating and implementing interventions to improve health and well-being, and to prevent disability.
+Within this, my research seeks to specifically:

-- Improving health through participation in everyday health behaviours, with focus on enabling everyone to participate by changing personal, social and physical determinants of these behaviours.
+- Improve health through participation in everyday health behaviours, with focus on enabling everyone to participate by changing personal, social and physical determinants of these behaviours.

-- Improving health services, especially with focus on improving effectiveness, empowerment, and efficiency.
+- Improve health services, especially with focus on improving effectiveness, empowerment, and efficiency.

-- Advancing complex intervention research methods, with reference to the MRC frameworks.
+- Advance complex intervention research methods, with reference to the MRC frameworks.

 Most of my research has been with children and families, but I also collaborate with people in other fields to provide them methods expertise.

-I try to focus my research on improving outcomes for the people and populations that currently experience worse outcomes than their peers.
-My research is not automatically restricted to any specific diagnostic groups.
+I focus my research on improving outcomes for people and populations that currently experience worse outcomes than their peers, rather than automatically focus on specific diagnostic groups.

 should the NHS deliver rehabilitation services for children after acquired